bmdeeal/ezpyle/readme.txt

 Usage is fairly simple: input a command, provide input, repeat.
-All commands work on the current line.
+All commands work on the current line. ezpyle is mainly driven by giving a command, inputting lines of data and answering yes/no questions.

-The four main editing commands are
-	* jumping to a line
-	* deleting a line
+Commands take no parameters, and ask for information interactively.
+All prompts for input are indicated by the '>' character.

+An example session is as follows:

+Welcome to ezpyle v2.0-beta 5.
+(C) 2022 B.M.Deeal.
+Type ? for help.
+(1|.)
+Command? > i
+Inserting at line 1:
+ > Hi there!
+I'm Brenden, the developer of ezpyle.
+(2|!)
+Command? > i
-	* inserting at a line
+Inserting at line 2:
-	* appending after a line

-In general, editing is done by inserting and deleting whole lines.
-Many operations also involve splitting and joining lines.
-To edit an existing line, you would generally:
-	1. jump to the line you want to fix (with 'j' or 'jump')
-	2. retype the line with your edits (with 'i' or 'insert')
-	3. delete the old line (with 'dd' or 'delete')
+ > I hope you find this program useful in some waay.
+(3|!)
+Command? > l
+1: Hi there!
+I'm Brenden, the developer of ezpyle.
+2: I hope you find this program useful in some waay.
+(3|!)
+Command? > repl
+Replacing in line:
+2* I hope you find this program useful in some waay.
+String to be replaced? (case-sensitive) > waay
+String to replace with? > way
+The resulting line is as follows:
+2* I hope you find this program useful in some way.
+Is this okay?
+y/[n] > y
+Replaced 'waay' with 'way'.
+(3|!)
+Command? > l
+1: Hi there!
+I'm Brenden, the developer of ezpyle.
+2: I hope you find this program useful in some way.
+(3|!)
+Command? > wf
+Filename to save as?
+Leave blank to cancel.
+ > example.txt
+Saved 2 lines to disk.
+(3|.)
+Command? > quit
+Exiting.

 ---
 COMMANDS:

-The commands are:
+The full list of commands is as follows:
-	? - show help
+	?, help - show help
-	a - append line after current
-	i - insert line before current
-	j - jump to line
-	dd - delete current line
+	a, app, append - append line after current i, ins, insert - insert line before current p, [, prev, previous - go back a line n, ], next - go forward a line r, replace - replace a string in this line with another j, jmp, jump - jump to line dd, delete - delete current line
-	wf - write file to disk
-	lf - load file from disk
-	l - list lines
+	wf, write, save - write file to disk lf, load, open - load file from disk l, ls, list - list lines
-	sl - show the current line
-	als - list all lines in file
-	sp - split a line at a given string jn - join the current line iwth the next mv - move the current line to another qq - quit program
+	sl, showline, ll - show the current line la, al, als, listall - list all lines in file sp, split - split a line at a given string jn, join, cat - join the current line iwth the next mv, move - move the current line to another qq, quit, exit - quit program

-You don't need to memorize the commands.
-Type ? at the ezpyle prompt for a full list of commands.
-Each command has long-form aliases too, like 'save' or 'delete'.

 ---

 This isn't a super-serious project, but it's been fun to work on.
-It's been fairly fun to use too, even if there's no reason to not just use nano or vim or anything else.
-Line editing is dead, but eh.
+It's been fairly fun to use too, even if there's no reason to not just use nano or vim or anything else under normal circumstances.
 Editing this file in ezpyle has been actually pretty comfortable.

 I hope you find this program useful.